Primary Navigation Mobile

 • Even the sprightliest petrol is cost-effective

-Key to the Nissan Qashqai’s popularity has to be the low running costs.
-Newer models are better, as reducing CO2 goes hand-in-hand with better efficiency, but a used Qashqai also has the advantage of being less complex than the 2022-on models with greater use of hybrid technology.
+A big part of the Nissan Qashqai’s popularity has to be its low running costs.
+Newer models are better, as reducing CO2 goes hand-in-hand with better efficiency, but none are quite as efficient as the latest model.
+Still but a used Qashqai has the advantage of being less complex than the 2022-on models, which rely more on hybrid technology.

-Diesel models should achieve more than 40mpg in everyday use – again, including the automatic, though it’s less economical than the manual.
-AWD versions fully disconnect so are front-wheel drive unless extra grip is needed, so there’s not much impact on economy there – but you’ll see a penalty if towing as the engines have to work hard.
+Diesel models should achieve more than 40mpg in everyday use – again, including the automatic, although it’s less economical than the manual.
+AWD versions fully disconnect so are front-wheel drive unless extra grip is needed.
+That means there’s not much impact on economy there, but you’ll see a penalty if towing as the engines have to work hard.

 Servicing and insurance